-- If you can’t wear jeans to work, wear a Denim Day sticker!
+- If you can’t wear jeans to work, wear a Denim Day ribbon!
 We are offering denim ribbons this year for those who are unable to wear jeans to work (e.g., police officers, nurses, lawyers, uniformed professions), and even just wearing your sticker and that ribbon sends the message to others that you support survivors of sexual violence and it can even prompt them to ask for help.

 - Are you an employer?
 Charge your employees to wear jeans on the last Wednesday of April and donate the proceeds to Victim Service Center of Central Florida to help us continue our mission to provide free and confidential services to all victims in the community.